 An I-BEST Program

-This nationally accredited, three-quarter program prepares students for entry into the high-demand job market for CNC (computer numerical control) Machinists.
+This nationally accredited, three-quarter program prepares students for entry into the high-demand job market for CNC (computer numerical control) Machinists and Mechatronics.
+Download a flyer to learn more.
 Our students enjoy great facilities and flexible class times with morning, afternoon or evening tracks.

 Groundbreaking Approach to Teaching

 Our program has two instructors in the same classroom; one to teach technical skills, and one to help with math for machining.
 This teaching model, known as I-BEST, provides a high level of support that has been copied by other colleges nationwide.
 Read more about this at the Seattle Times' Education Lab.

 Students who successfully complete this program are able to operate & program computerized mills, lathes, grinders , drill-presses, laser-cutters water-jets & routers.
 Additionally:

 - Program machine tools to perform routine machining functions.

 - Use math skills to solve basic manufacturing problems.

 - Safely set up mills and turning tools, making tool length and work piece offsets.

 - Apply teamwork, inspection and SPC to manufacturing problems.